Uruguay 2017

 TOURIST HIGHLIGHTS

-We didn’t spend enough time in Uruguay mainly for 2 reasons 1.
-Running out of time 2.
-Issues with storage of the truck as the Uruguay customs seized all foreign trucks in the Colonia del Sacramento area.
-Hence, we only covered the East Coast south from the Brazil border to Montevideo, Colonia del Sacramento and along the eastern Border up to the Argentine Border.
+We didn’t get to spend as much time in Uruguay as we’d hoped, mainly due to two reasons: first, we were running out of time, and second, we encountered issues with storing the truck — Uruguayan customs had seized all foreign trucks in the Colonia del Sacramento area.
+As a result, our route was limited to the East Coast from the Brazilian border down to Montevideo, Colonia del Sacramento, and then up along the eastern border to the Argentine frontier.

 PUNTA DEL ESTE